ucsdlxg/MoNbTaVW-ML-interatomic-potential-and-CRSS-ML-model/README.md

 # Model-and-data
-The potential folder includes the MTP potential and training dataset.
+The potential folder includes the trained MTP and training dataset.
+The potential is for Mo-Nb-Ta-V-W quinary system.

 The model folder includes XGBoost model for CRSS predict of both dislocation types.